anthony-r-h/anthony-r-h.github.io/_posts/2024-09-01-GertonBekant.md

 <img src="/files/GertonBekant/IMG_20240716_201619.jpg">

-Due to the large pre-drilled holes in the frame, I chose to use flange-head M8 screws to mount the table top using stainless steel threaded inserts.
-For the accessories, I used M6 screws.
+Due to the large pre-drilled holes in the frame, I chose to use flange-head M8 screws along with stainless steel threaded inserts to mount the table top.
+I used M6 screws for the smaller accessories.

 <img src="/files/GertonBekant/GertonBekant-1.jpg">